 Managing the User Experience

-While testing can help you refine your UX design, good design begins much earlier in the process.
-Good design requires an understanding of who your users are and what they need.
+Testing can help you refine your UX design, but good design begins much earlier.
+Good design will require understanding who your users are and what they need.

-Good UX design means thinking like a user and providing a clear pathway to help the user achieve their goals when interacting with the product.
+Good UX design means thinking like a user and providing a clear pathway to aid users in achieving goals when interacting with the product.
 Managing the user experience involves an 8-step design process:

 - Interview stakeholders to understand user behavior and constraints and identify pain points.
 This stage helps define the business goal of a product.

-- User research will help identify user personas (who are the buyers) and user journeys (the paths used to complete specific tasks), helping you pinpoint the features you need.
+- User research will help identify user personas (who are the buyers) and user journeys (the paths used to complete specific tasks), enabling you to pinpoint the features you need.

-- The UX audit reveals any less-than-perfect aspects of your current website, app, or product that could be leading to audience drop-off or churn.
+- The UX audit reveals any less-than-perfect aspects of your current website, app, or product that could lead to audience drop-off or churn.

-- Create a wireframe or information architecture (IA) as a skeleton for what you’re going to create and how it works.
+- Create a wireframe or information architecture (IA) as a skeleton for what you will create and how it works.

-- Create the visual design, focusing on both what it looks like (UI) as well as how it works.
+- Create the visual design, focusing on what it looks like (UI) and how it works.

 - Prototype with an interactive simulation that allows for input from stakeholders and users.
-Review and refine based upon input.
+Review and refine based on input.

-- Test with real users, going beyond the basic input you received with prototype users.
-Testing can involve many approaches including usability testing, analytics, A/B testing.
+- Test with real users, going beyond the primary input you received with prototype users.
+Testing can involve many approaches, including usability testing, analytics, and A/B testing.

-As an experienced UX design agency, Net Solutions will ensure you get off to a good start with your designs.
-We blend both quantitative and qualitative research to understand your user, including observations, field studies, focus groups, interviews and controlled experiments.
+As an experienced UX design agency, Net Solutions will ensure you get a good start with your designs.
+We blend quantitative and qualitative research to understand your user, including observations, field studies, focus groups, interviews, and controlled experiments.
 Our UX audits will help reveal how users are experiencing your existing products (or those of competitors) through Usability Heuristics and techniques like Cognitive Walkthroughs and Pluralistic Walkthroughs.

 Net Solutions leverages an Agile design process that encourages learning, testing, and iterating with users to continually incorporate user experience feedback.
 The net result is Good Design.